 Extra days:

-If you have a good 4WD, you can add a whole day to go to Jim Jim region and explore the two enormous waterfalls there.
+If you have a good 4WD, you can add a whole day to go to the Jim Jim region and explore the two enormous waterfalls there.

 You could also do an extra day in the Mary River region so you can focus on all the things around Gunlom without feeling too rushed.
 You might want to consider camping a night there – or there’s the Mary River Roadhouse which will save driving all the way back to Cooinda Lodge.

 And, of course, it’s really easy to add more days to do some of the specialised tours to scenic flights.
-Or just to take things slower and enjoy the tranquility of the nature here.
+Or just to take things slower and enjoy the tranquility of nature here.

 Kakadu tours